Marketcircle/AXElements/README.markdown

 install the
 [Bridge Support Preview](http://www.macruby.org/blog/2010/10/08/bridgesupport-preview.html).

-At this point you should install development dependencies.
+At this point you should install the gems that AXElements depends on.
 You can do so with `bundler` if you have it, but it will be faster to use the `setup_dev` task that has been provided.
-Simply type the following in
+Simply type the following in Terminal:
-terminal:

     rake setup_dev

-__NOTE__: if you are not using RVM, then you should use `macrake` instead of `rake` for this command and anywhere else that you see `rake` in the documentation.
+__NOTE__: if you are not using RVM, then you should use `macrake` instead of `rake`, and do so for any other references to `rake` in the documentation.
 Also, remember that if you are not using RVM with MacRuby but still have RVM installed then you will need to disable RVM like so:

     rvm use system